baro

 • Audit logs are JSONL on the same Mozaik bus shape regardless of which CLI produced the event — kaleidoskop replay works on all provider mixes.

 The orchestration is what baro built.
-The model is replaceable, and as of 0.44, mixable per phase.
+The model is replaceable — and mixable per phase.

 On this page